microsoft/onnxruntime/docs/performance/tune-performance.md

 * Set thread affinity to desired cores.
 * Use the appropriate ORT API to set intra and inter op num threads.
 Inter op num threads is only used when parallel execution is enabled.

-#### Set intra thread affinity
+#### Set intra-op thread affinity

 Sometimes, it may be beneficial to customize intra-op thread affinities, for example:
-* There are multiple sessions run in parallel, customer might prefer their intra-op thread pools run on separate cores to reduce contention.
+* There are multiple sessions run in parallel, customer might prefer their intra-op thread pools run on separate cores to avoid contention.
-* The machine has severel NUMA nodes, customer want to limit a intra-op thread pool to run on only one node to reduce overhead of cache miss.
+* Customer want to limit a intra-op thread pool to run on only one of the NUMA nodes to reduce overhead of cache miss.

 For session intra-op thread pool, please read the [configuration](https://github.com/microsoft/onnxruntime/blob/68b5b2d7d33b6aa2d2b5cf8d89befb4a76e8e7d8/include/onnxruntime/core/session/onnxruntime_session_options_config_keys.h#L180) and consume it like:

 ```python